AngelusGi/PowerShell/README.md

 * How to change PowerShell Execution Policy.
 Please, follow [this guide](https://github.com/AngelusGi/PowerShell/tree/master/Others/Resolve%20errors%20about%20Execution%20Policy)
 * How to get sku licenses of an Office365 or Microsoft365 tenant.
 Please, follow [this guide](https://github.com/AngelusGi/PowerShell/tree/master/Others/How%20to%20get%20sku%20licenses)
 * How to login using PowerShell Core [link](https://github.com/AngelusGi/PowerShell/tree/master/Others/How%20to%20login%20using%20PowerShell%20Core)

+---

+## License
+All the scripts in this repo are licensed under the [MIT license](https://github.com/AngelusGi/PowerShell/blob/master/LICENSE).